 19 Dec 1964.
 Total eclipse of the moon 01:00-05:00.
 11 photos, 01:20-04:05.

 9 May 1965.
 21:00-22:00 Johnston, Moon, Jupiter, Mars -poor.
 Several nebulae.

 Transcribed from original logbook 5 January 2000, by E C Johnston.

-In Cleveleys, just down the road from the astronomical observatory, is a company called "General Maintenance and Diagnostics Ltd" who do plastic injection moulding and extrusion and technical support.
+In Cleveleys, just down the road from the astronomical observatory, there was a company called "General Maintenance and Diagnostics Ltd" who do plastic injection moulding and extrusion and technical support.
+I think they may have now moved to Bolton, near Manchester.
 They sound as though they would be able to upgrade and refurbish telescope bearings and also electric drive control panels etc. Modern high-precision VSAT satellite internet dishes are made using plastic injection moulding (e.g. Prodelin and Channel-Master) and the technique is particularly applicable to the new Ka band satellite internet terminals expected in the future.
 They also specialise in industrial machinery and compressor repairs, servicing and installation.
 Our new large 9m satellite teleport antenna at Bookmans Park has some giant bearings and gears for the azimuth axis and motor drive that may need attention in 10 years time!.
-See a high resolution satellite view.

 Any problems or comments please e-mail Eric Johnston